-At Strayer, we pair your functional and focused accounting degree with courses that can help you as you prepare to take the Certified Public Accounting (CPA) exam, further increasing your value in the job market.
+At Strayer, we provide a functional and focused accounting degree which increases your value in the job market.
 We use real-world case studies to bring your education to life and keep you ahead of the pace in this rapidly changing industry.

 For Real-World Careers Such As:

 Courses to complete40

 Take classes at these campuses nearest you:

 Or Search Campus

 Understand accounting concepts, assumptions and principles.
 Evaluate accounting data for plant assets, current liabilities, deferrals and accruals, intangibles, payables and payroll.
 Get an introduction to accounting for corporations as it relates to stocks, bonds and corporate earnings.
 Learn about partnership accounting and the statement of cash flows.

 Study accounting theory in depth and review the accounting cycle.
 Focus on the conceptual framework underlying financial accounting; the preparation of financial statements; the time value of money; and the valuation of cash, temporary investments and receivables.
 Review pronouncements of the Financial Accounting Standards Board (FASB) and the American Institute of Certified Public Accountants (AICPA).

 ACC 304-Intermediate Accounting II